yutannihilation/foss4g-2025-slides/slides.md

 image: "/figure03-00-3.jpg"
 ---

-# What if the output is not Deck.gl?
+# What if the output is NOT Deck.gl?

 ---
 layout: section